vidyasonawane/open-event-droidgen/README.md

 This is a generic app that has two parts:

-A) A standard configuration file, that sets the details of the app (e.g. color scheme, logo of event, link to JSON app data).
+A) A standard configuration file, that sets the details of the app (e.g. color scheme, the logo of an event, link to JSON app data).
 A sample of the JSON format is maintained in the [Open Event Repository](http://github.com/fossasia/open-event).

 B) A JSON API provided by open-event-orga-servers server (Code maintained [here](https://github.com/fossasia/open-event-orga-server)).